meisterlampe99/cmd_scripts_vivado/README.md

 ## Ideas for future improvements

-- [ ] Add table to Readme showing script usage in CMD and Powershell (+path setup)
+- [x] Add table to Readme showing script usage in CMD and Powershell (+path setup)
-- [ ] Combine IOSTANDARD and LOCATION parameters into single lines in .xdc
+- [x] Combine IOSTANDARD and LOCATION parameters into single lines in .xdc
-- [ ] Add synchronizer for reset input.
+- [x] Add synchronizer for reset input.
+- [x] Emphasize the strict naming convention for simulation <module>\_tb for runSim script.
 - [ ] Add only one .xdc file to each run, named <module>.xdc
-- [ ] Add warning to readme, that all .sv files in the launch location must be free of syntax errors.
+- [x] Add warning to readme, that all .sv files in the launch location must be free of syntax errors.
 - [ ] Pass name of DUT down to runSim.bat (for adding signals to waveform viewer)
 - [ ] Convert mode individual readme files to markdown files.